nballier/NMT/1_Outline.md

 Europarl "tokenisé": word-segmentation with PBE (with 89,500 operations) <br/>
 BPE-Encoding:(python) <br/>
 https://github.com/rsennrich/subword-nmt <br/>
-"To reduce the number of out-of-vocabulary (OOV) words, we follow the approach of Sennrich et al. (2016) using a variant of BPE for word seg- mentation capable of encoding open vocabularies with a compact symbol vocabulary of variable- length subword units.
+"To reduce the number of out-of-vocabulary (OOV) words, we follow the approach of Sennrich et al. (2016) using a variant of BPE for word segmentation capable of encoding open vocabularies with a compact symbol vocabulary of variable- length subword units.
 For each word that is split into subword units, we copy the features of the word in question to its subword units.
 In (3), we give an example with the word ‘stormtroopers’ that is tagged with the supersense tag ‘GROUP’.
 It is split into 5 subword units so the supersense tag feature is copied to all its five subword units.
 Furthermore, we add a none tag to all words that did not receive a supersense tag."

 ####  Job2